 So you don’t have any idea where to start, right?
 Guess what—neither did we.
 We were clueless.
 Literally.
 When we started The Minimalists a few years ago, we had no idea how to start a blog.
 We could hardly spell HTML, let alone build a beautiful website.

 - Domain and Hosting.
-The first thing we did was go to InMotion Hosting and register our domain (note: we didn’t even need to set up a WordPress page first; InMotion does all that for you).
-InMotion’s basic price is $3.49 a month, which works for 99% of people (note: readers at The Minimalists can use this link receive a 50% discount off the monthly price).
-Then, we did a simple install of WordPress through InMotion (and when we had questions we were able to chat with the “live chat” folks at InMotion for free; they pointed us in the right direction and made the set-up super easy).
+The first thing we did was go to Bluehost and register our domain.
+We didn’t even need to set up a WordPress page first, since Bluehost does all that for you.
+Bluehost’s basic price is $3.95 a month, which works for 99% of people (note: readers at The Minimalists can use this link receive a 50% discount off the monthly price and a free domain name).
+Then, we did a simple install of WordPress through Bluehost.
+When we had questions we were able to chat with the “live chat” folks at Bluehost for free; they pointed us in the right direction and made the set-up super easy.

 - Theme.
 A good theme gives you the look and feel you want for your blog, allowing you to design your blog exactly how you want it to look.
 If you’re not a coder (we certainly weren’t), then a theme makes the design work a million times easier.
 Plus, once you purchase a theme, which are inexpensive for the time they save you, you own it for life.
 A theme has two halves: the framework (the bones) and the Child Theme (the beauty):